SimonWoodburyForget/mindustry-modding/CONTRIBUTE.md

   - Jinja2
   - Click

-Running Org-Mode's html export alone is suffecient for testing.
+Running Org-Mode's html export alone is sufficient for testing.
 Add a `mindustry-modding` symlink in the root of the project, pointing back to the root of the project, if you want to test/render the style locally, or change the links within the `HTML_HEAD` in the org file.